 -Site visits, including a visit to Victoria and Albert Museum’s Theatre and Performance collection

--Full tuition for Shakespeare intensive course at RADA, designed exclusively for PAA
+-Full tuition for Shakespeare intensive course at RADA

 -Day trip to Stratford-Upon-Avon, including roundtrip transportation from London, entrance to Hall's Croft, Harvard House, Shakespeare's Birthplace and Grace and New Place, behind the scenes tour of the Royal Shakespeare Theatre, and attendance at a performance